bradfrost/atomic-design/chapter-4.md

 Can we merge patterns together easily?
 How do developers, designers, and managers begin to utilize this shared vocabulary?
 How do we translate this exercise into a living pattern library?

+- Even if they say no, do it anyways.
+Much like building in performance and accessibility and responsiveness into our experiences

+### When to establish a pattern library
+Interface design systems and their accompanying pattern libraries are often done in conjunction with a new design or redesign project, replatforming effort, some other project.
+Piggybacking off another effort is a great way to sneak a pattern library project into your organization.

+But establishing a pattern library doesn't necessarily need to be attached to another project.
+If you can convince your clients and bosses to pony up the cash and resources to make things happen, then good on you!

+- In-house vs client workae

 ## (Re)setting expectations
 > As an industry, we sell websites like paintings.
 Instead, we should be selling beautiful and easy access to content, agnostic of device, screen size, or context. <cite>[Dan Mall](http://danielmall.com/articles/the-post-psd-era/)</cite>